wildfly-extras/wildfly-mcp/wildfly-chat-bot/README.md

 # WildFly Chat Bot

 A WildFly Chat Bot.
-This WildFly Bootable jar application is a web based UI allowing you to manage and monitor your WildFly servers using natural language.
+This WildFly Bootable jar application is a web based UI allowing you to interact with your WildFly servers using natural language.

 ![](img/chatbot-demo.png)